What is EFNEP?

-In Nevada, the Expanded Food and Nutrition Education Program is administered by University of Nevada, Reno to engage adults and youth to boost nutrition through building basic skills.
+In Nevada, the Expanded Food and Nutrition Education Program is administered by University of Nevada, Reno, - Nevada’s Land Grant University, to engage adults and youth to boost nutrition through building basic skills.
 Participants learn how to read food labels, save money on groceries, plan meals, safely handle food, make healthy food choices, and be more active.
-All materials are available in English and Spanish, and programming is done by paraprofessionals in classes at 25 schools and two Head Start locations in Las Vegas.
-The classes are 90 minutes long and taught weekly for 10 weeks.
-Since the 2016-2017 school year began, Extension reached 396 participants through adult and youth programming.
-Extension also conducts outreach activities and events, reaching a combined total of 558 families, of which 88 percent were Hispanic, 18 percent were Caucasian, and 12 percent were African American.
-Of these families, 71 percent had incomes at or below the poverty level.
+All materials are available in English and Spanish, and programming is presented by paraprofessionals in classrooms and community centers in Southern Nevada (Clark & Nye counties, currently).
+The classes are 90 minutes long and are taught weekly for nine weeks.
+The EFNEP team also conducts outreach activities and events, reaching additional individuals and families in this underserved population, further expanding the impact of the program.

 Learn more about the program's team